kishorear/Sahayaa/public/downloads/widget/documentation.md

 ### Browser Compatibility

-The SupportAI Chat Widget is compatible with all modern browsers:
+The SAHAYAA.AI Chat Widget is compatible with all modern browsers:
 - Chrome, Firefox, Safari: Latest 2 versions
 - Edge: Latest version
 - Internet Explorer: Not supported

 ## Getting Help

-If you need assistance with the SupportAI Chat Widget, please contact our support team at support@supportai.com or through your SupportAI admin dashboard.
+If you need assistance with the SAHAYAA.AI Chat Widget, please contact our support team at support@sahayaa.ai or through your SAHAYAA.AI admin dashboard.

 ---

-© 2025 SupportAI.
+© 2025 SAHAYAA.AI.
 All rights reserved.